Mudassar-23/IoT-Projects/README.md

 ## 🌐 Internet of Things (IoT) Projects

+### 🌡️ Environmental Monitoring System

+Monitor real-time Air Quality.

+**How It Works:**
+- Monitors real-time environmental conditions including temperature, air quality, and dust levels.
+- Data is sent to a **Blynk App** and web dashboard.
+- If gas or dust exceeds threshold, a **red LED** is activated as an **alert indicator**.

+**Components:** DHT11 sensor, optical dust sensor, gas sensor (MQ135), ESP8266, Blynk platform.

+---

 ### ✅ Smart IoT RFID Attendance System

 A smart and efficient attendance system using **RFID**, **NodeMCU ESP8266**, and **Google Sheets** as a cloud database.